MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab712aibuilder.md

+# Create Automated Processes with Power Automate and Copilot​
-# Lab 2: Use AI Builder actions in Power Automate
+## Part 2: Use AI Builder actions in Power Automate

 In this lab, you'll create a simple flow that uses AI Builder actions to analyze the sentiment of feedback text submitted in a Microsoft Excel spreadsheet.